wilsonmar/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 LAB: Encrypting S3 objects using SSE-KMS

 When Customer keys are used, AWS KMS uses what is known as "envelope encryption".
 An application's cleartext data (of any size) is encrypted using two keys: the <strong>plaintext CMK</strong> and the <strong>Data Encryption Key (DEK)</strong> created from plaintext CMK (Customer-supplied Master Key) using the FIPS 140-2 validated cryptographic module.

+PROTIP: In 2022, KMS is replacing the term customer master key (CMK) with KMS key and KMS key.
+The concept has not changed.
+To prevent breaking changes, KMS is keeping some variations of this term.

-S3 uses the plaintext CMK to encrypt, then store each encrypted object with the encrypted CMK.
+Anyway, S3 uses the plaintext CMK to encrypt, then store each encrypted object with the encrypted CMK.
 The plaintext CMK is deleted from memory after use.

 When a user requests an encrypted object from S3, S3 makes a request to KMS with the encrypted CMK stored with the object.
 From that, KMS generates a plaintext DEK for return to S3 for use to decrypt.